What do you mean by ‘Capital at Risk’?

 As with all investing, your capital is at risk.
 The value of your portfolio with TM home investor fund can go down as well as up and you may get back less than you invest.
 LEARN MORE ABOUT RISK.

 Hearthstone Investments Ltd is the parent company of the Hearthstone Investments Group.
 Regulated business is carried out by Hearthstone Asset Management Limited.
 Hearthstone Asset Management Limited is an appointed representative of Thesis Asset Management Limited which is authorised and regulated by the Financial Conduct Authority (114354).
 Hearthstone Investments Ltd (06379066) and Hearthstone Asset Management Limited (07458920) are both registered in England and Wales.
-The registered office for both companies is c/o Waterstone Company Secretaries Ltd Third Floor, 5 St. Bride Street, London, United Kingdom, EC4A 4AS.
+The registered office for both companies is c/o Waterstone Company Secretaries Ltd Third Floor, Suite LG:03, Bridge House, 181 Queen Victoria Street, London, EC4V 4EG.
 Thesis Unit Trust Management Limited is the Authorised Corporate Director of the TM home investor fund.
 Authorised and regulated by the Financial Conduct Authority (186882).